Container Service for Kubernetes offers HA for control planes, nodes, workloads, and load balancing.

 -

-The cluster control plane manages and coordinates the cluster, such as scheduling workloads and maintaining cluster status.
+The control plane manages the cluster, including scheduling workloads and maintaining status.
 Take an ACK managed cluster as an example.
-An ACK managed cluster uses a Kubernetes-on-Kubernetes architecture to host your cluster's control plane components, such as the Kube API Server, etcd, and Kube Scheduler.
+An ACK managed cluster uses Kubernetes-on-Kubernetes architecture to host control plane components such as Kube API Server, etcd, and Kube Scheduler.

 -

-Regular or virtual nodes: ACK clusters support regular nodes, which are ECS instances, and virtual nodes.
-Nodes run the actual workloads and provide the resources for running containers.
+Regular or virtual nodes: ACK clusters support regular nodes (ECS instances) and virtual nodes.
+Nodes run workloads and provide resources for containers.

-By default, ACK clusters provide a multi-availability zone (multi-AZ) high-availability cluster deployment architecture.
-For example, the following figure shows the cluster architecture for an ACK managed cluster.
+ACK clusters provide multi-availability zone (multi-AZ) HA deployment by default.
+The following figure shows the architecture of an ACK managed cluster.

 Control Plane Architecture High Availability

-For managed ACK clusters, such as ACK managed clusters (Pro Edition and Basic Edition), ACK Serverless clusters (Pro Edition and Basic Edition), ACK Edge clusters, and LINGJUN Clusters, ACK manages their control planes and related components, such as kube-apiserver, etcd, and kube-scheduler.
+For managed ACK clusters, such as ACK managed clusters (Pro Edition and Basic Edition), ACK Serverless clusters (Pro Edition and Basic Edition), ACK Edge clusters, and LINGJUN Clusters, ACK manages their control planes and components such as kube-apiserver, etcd, and kube-scheduler.

 -